Vivendi wins case against group of investors seeking damages

-PARIS, July 7 (Reuters) - Vivendi (VIV.PA) won a court case on Wednesday against a group of institutional investors that sought 1 billion euros in damages, alleging the media giant made false statements during a merger deal two decades ago.
+PARIS (Reuters) -Vivendi won a court case on Wednesday against a group of institutional investors that sought 1 billion euros in damages, alleging the media giant made false statements during a merger deal two decades ago.

 The Paris Commercial court rejected claims made by 90 investors, which had alleged Vivendi’s top executives at the time failed to fully disclose the extent of Vivendi’s debt as the group oversaw a $46 billion three-way tie-up with Seagram Co and Canal Plus two decades ago.